 To answer the above three research questions, four deep learning frameworks are proposed.
 The generation and application framework of the distributed representation of protein sequences are proposed for addressing sequence-level, residue-level and biological interaction-level prediction tasks.
 A deep learning framework, DeepS2P, is designed as a framework that can be applied to any protein sequence-based residue-level prediction tasks.
 Multitask frameworks, Multi-task and Cross-stitch, are proposed based on the observed qualitative correlation between protein structural properties, and in turn are used to predict two or more structural properties simultaneously with quantitative correlation discovery.
 Finally, the deep transfer learning framework, DeepTransfer, is specifically designed for predicting functionally important sites of enzymes organised in a hierarchy.
-The rationale of this framework is to balance out the requirement for large quantities of training data.
+The rationale of this framework is to incorporate the knowledge of hierarchical classification systems in biology to balance out the requirement for large quantities of training data.